is now available! Read about the new features and fixes from September.

-This topic provides a quick overview of general C/C++ editor features, as well as some that are specific to C/C++.
-For more information about editing in Visual Studio Code, see Basic Editing and Code Navigation.
+This article provides an overview of code editing and navigating features specific to the C/C++ extension.
+For more information about general editing and navigating in Visual Studio Code, see Basic Editing and Code Navigation.

-The C/C++ extension for VS Code has many features that help you write code, understand it, and navigate around in your source files.
-To provide the best experience, the extension needs to know where it can find each header file referenced in your code.
-By default, the extension searches the current source directory, its sub-directories, and some platform-specific locations.
-If a referenced header file can't be found, VS Code displays a green squiggle underneath each #include directive that references it.
+To provide the best editing experience, the C++ extension needs to know where to find each header file that is referenced in your code.
+By default, the extension searches the current source directory, its subdirectories, and some platform-specific locations.
+If a referenced header file can't be found, a red squiggle is displayed underneath the #include directive.

 List members

-When you type a member access symbol (. or ->) the editor will display a list of members.
-As you type additional letters, the list is filtered in real time:
+When you type a member access symbol (. or ->), the editor displays a list of members.
+As you type more letters, the list is filtered in real time:

 List members